 Sleep in Heavenly Peace

 Roast your chestnuts (or s’mores) over an open fire at one of these charming Elizabethtown properties.
 Lu Mil Vineyard pours daily tastings of wines made from Muscadine, Scuppernong, Carlos, Magnolia, and Noble grapes – all native to North Carolina.
-Spend the night in a cozy cabin overlooking the unfurling acres of vines and sparkling lakes.
+Spend your Bladen County Christmas eve in a cozy cabin overlooking the unfurling acres of vines and sparkling lakes.

 While Lu Mil offers a rustic escape from the city, Cape Fear Winery & Distillery is closer to the downtown action.
 There you’ll find 16 cottages that hug the exquisitely manicured property, where guests can sip on holiday concoctions from the comfort of rocking chairs looking out onto the adjacent lake and creeks.
 Dine at Cape Fear Winery’s restaurant, The Cork Room, where you’ll find a host of spirits from the distillery and red and white vintages from the vineyard.

 If camping is more your style, you’re in luck!
 The Elizabethtown area boasts two large campgrounds.
 You’ll find a private sandy beach on White Lake and four piers at Camp Clearwater, with accommodations for tent camping up to modular homes.
 Nature lovers will embrace the 600-acre Sandy Ridge Campground. it has two dog parks, catch-and-release ponds, paths, playgrounds and the usual campground amenities.
 Sandy Ridge Campground accepts primitive tent camping, RVs and even tiny homes.
-Whichever accommodations you choose, you’re guaranteed a restive slumber and plenty of activities to occupy your time during the day.
+Whichever accommodations you choose, you’re guaranteed a restive slumber and plenty of activities to occupy your time during the day over your Bladen County Christmas vacation.

 Among the markets, parades, and light exhibits, there are plenty of other recreational activities to take part in during the month of December, and all year long.
 Some of the oldest state parks in North Carolina – the Jones Lake and Singletary Lake State Parks – grant access to more than 50 picnic tables surrounded by cypress, white cedar, and loblolly trees.
 Look out for wild turkey, white-tailed deer, and red-cockaded woodpeckers as you hike through the forest, while frogs, lizards, and turtles crawl closer to the lakeshore.